Designing scalable search & filtering for complex, data-rich archives

 Key achievements

-• Improved clarity and usability of complex filtering systems.
+• Improved clarity and usability of complex filters

-• Enabled both search-driven and exploratory discovery behaviours.
+• Enabled both targeted and exploratory discovery behaviours

-• Established a scalable foundation for future search and browse improvements.
+• Established a consistent foundation for cross-platform search and browse experiences

 Skills demonstrated